Planning for your pregnancy

 - make sure you do not take any more medicines than you have to, reducing the risks of harm to you and your baby

 - control your seizures as well as possible.

 If you do not have epilepsy and are taking antiepileptic medicines for other health conditions

 Your doctor will be able to tell you if it is safe for you to stop taking your medicine or to take another medicine so there is less risk of harm for your baby and you.

-Women who have experience of mental illness, have had mental illness during or following a previous pregnancy, or who are currently managing mental illness, have a higher chance than other women of developing mental illness during or following pregnancy.
+Women with mental illness, or who have had mental illness during or after an earlier pregnancy, have a higher chance than other women of developing mental illness during or after their current pregnancy.